 Know the Owner, Know the Project

-Due to the long and thorough selection process, the owners and IMCO knew each other well before ground was broken.
-And as the actual construction proceeded, real trust was established.
-This was partly due to the extensive use of BIM.
+Due to the long and thorough selection process, the owners and IMCO knew each other well before breaking ground.
+And as the actual construction proceeded, they established trust in their collaboration process, which was partly due to the extensive use of BIM.

 “Pictures speak a thousand words, and modeling proved to be a very good tool on this project,” Simmons says.
 “We were able to put models in front of the owners, show them clashes, and work with them proactively to resolve problems.
 And we updated models based on as-built laser scanning during construction.
 That enabled very fast-track construction—we reduced an 18-month timeline to just eight months.
 That developed confidence that we were a good choice to operate what we were building.”